 At the end of production, the Charger’s 5.7-liter and 6.4-liter naturally aspirated V-8 engines produced 370 and 485 horsepower, respectively.

-The new gas-powered Charger, like the electric variant, will come standard with all-wheel drive, including a drive mode that directs all power to the rear wheels.
+Like the electric variant, the new gas-powered Charger will come standard with all-wheel drive, including a drive mode that directs all power to the rear wheels.
 The car will be built on the company’s STLA Large platform, which means it should be 20% stiffer than the previous generation.

-Dodge is emphasizing launching the Daytona electric Charger, so there’s not much information regarding other specifications, performance measures, or pricing.
-Certainly, it will only have an eight-speed automatic transmission, like the previous generation car.
+Dodge emphasizes launching the Daytona electric Charger, so there’s not much information regarding other specifications, performance measures, or pricing.
+Indeed, it will only have an eight-speed automatic transmission, like the previous generation car.

 Dodge reports that all Chargers will be manufactured at the company’s assembly plant in Windsor, Ontario.
-The electric version will start production in mid-2024, while the gas-powered variation will start production in the first quarter of 2025.
+The electric version will start production in mid-2024, while the gas-powered variation will begin in the first quarter of 2025.

 READ NEXT: 2025 Jeep Compass: The New Powerful Subcompact SUV Reviews